tee-lab/cohesion-in-collective-motion/README.md

 Similar to codes for figure 2, variables are commented within the code, and it is advised to run for at least T = 3500 and the number of realisations (no_it) = 15 to reproduce the results.

 After saving the required data, use the data in `n_at.mat` to calculate the cohesion parameter, average number of clusters and group polarisation for averaging type interaction.
 To get these measures run the Matlab code `/figures/clus_ana_at.m`.
 This file stores all the required data in the `cluster_ana_at.mat` file.
+Similarly, run `/figures/alt_clus_ana.m` to calculate `expanse`, an alternate measure of group cohesion.

 Finally, run the code `plot_fig_4.m` to get figure 4 of the main text.